-A relatively long circuit of Middle Harbour Creek, down one side of the creek from St Ives to Roseville Bridge, and back on the opposite side.
+A relatively long circuit of Middle Harbour, down one side of Middle Harbour from St Ives to Roseville Bridge, and back on the opposite side.
 This loop combines the Governor Phillip Walk.
 Lyre Bird Track, Two Creeks Track and Lockley Track.

 It’s possible to walk the entire length of Middle Harbour Creek, in Sydney’s north, from St Ives to Forestville.
 This walk covers most of Middle Harbour Creek’s length, but combines multiple bushwalking tracks to form a loop that goes up one side of the creek, and back on the other.
 The bushwalk starts in St Ives at the Founders Way, where the Pipeline Track (a maintenance trail) follows a water pipeline down to Middle Harbour Creek.

 After a short distance I leave the wide maintenance road, turning left onto the Bungaroo Track.
 (Bungaroo is thought to be an Aboriginal name for either Salt Water Turtle or ‘running water’.)
 The narrow bushwalking trail is generally fairly quiet, as it descends into the valley to Middle Harbour Creek.

 Once the Bungaroo Track reaches Middle Harbour Creek, I turn left and head upstream.
 A rough trail follows the creek close to the bank, before reaching the Stepping Stones; as well as providing a means to cross Middle Harbour Creek, this crossing is the tidal limit of Middle Harbour Creek and the place where Governor Arthur Phillip camped in 1788.
 Upstream from here is Maddle Harbour Creek, and downstream is Middle Harbour.